paulklinkenberg/cordova-plugin-imagezoom/tests/ios/README.md

 #         under the License.
 -->

-# iOS Tests for CDVSplashScreen
+# iOS Tests for CDVImageZoom

 You need to install `node.js` to pull in `cordova-ios`.